mexplatform/mex-vocabulary/README.md

 # My Machine Learning Experiment Vocabulary
-## MEX Vocabulary: A Light-Weight Interchange Format for Machine Learning Experiments
+## MEX Vocabulary: A Lightweight Interchange Format for Machine Learning Experiments

 The MEX Vocabulary has been designed to define a **lightweight and flexible schema** for publishing machine learning metadata.